 EXPERT VIJAY THAKKAR GIVES KEY FITNESS AND FOOD ADVICE

 GETTING fitter is the main resolution people make at the beginning of each new year but sticking to it is not always easy.

 That is why health, wellness, and exercise expert Vijay Thakkar is the perfect person to speak to.
 He got connected to fitness after gaining a lot of weight at college and turned it into a lifelong passion, helping countless people with his innovative way of thinking.
-This has turned him into a leader in the field and setting up Mumbai-based 48 Fitness health club, which attracts top corporate clients, influencers, celebrities, and those looking for a transformational journey.
+This has turned him into a leader c60 benefits in the field and setting up Mumbai-based 48 Fitness health club, which attracts top corporate clients, influencers, celebrities, and those looking for a transformational journey.
 He uses technology, science-backed nutritional knowledge and innovate products to help people.

 Eastern Eye caught up with the inspiring expert to discuss the secret of sticking to health goals.
 He also gave top diet, fitness, and motivational tips.

 What is the secret to sticking to new year’s fitness goals?

 The secret is to set targets and adopt habits conducive to staying consistent with your routine.
 Very high targets deter one from being consistent because achieving them every day comes down to having very high motivation.
 We all are humans and our motivation varies every single day!
 So tiny targets and habits will bring consistency.
 Fitness is a game of consistency, so building systems and habits around the small goals and making atomic progress is key to sticking to new year’s fitness goals.

 Would you give us some top fitness tips?